RaphaelCausse/Huffman-Coding/README.md

 # HUFFMAN CODING PROJECT

-Implementation of Huffman coding algorithm in C.<br>
+Implementation of Huffman coding algorithm in C.

-Compressing files and decompressing using the Huffman algorithm.
+Compressing files and decompressing using the Huffman algorithm, priority queues and binary trees.
 <br><br>

 ## INSTALLATION